 Substance abuse is a worldwide problem and is present in every community.
 The problem has existed for years and is becoming more prevalent.
 Substance abuse affects all communities and all members of the community.

-Act on Drugs is supported by donations from philanthropic organization and from private individuals.
-Private donors have access to educational materials, including instructional DVD’s, developed by Act on Drugs.
+ACT on Drugs is supported by donations from philanthropic organizations and from private individuals.
+Private donors have access to educational materials, including instructional DVDs, developed by ACT on Drugs.